prabhuignoto/react-visual-grid/README.md

 The masonry layout is a great choice for displaying images of different sizes.
 You can choose to fill the images horizontally or vertically, and choose how big you want them to be.
 The `Masonry` component sets the height and width of each image using class names.
 Class names should be formatted `rc-w-[width]`, where [width] corresponds to an integer length value measured in pixels; similarly, class names should be formatted `rc-h-[height]`, with correspondingly formatted values.

+The layout honors the dimensions of the parent container, and the images will be automatically wrapped to the next row or column depending on the `fill` mode.
+In vertical fill mode, the images are arranged in columns, and in horizontal fill mode, the images are arranged in rows.

 The `Masonry` Component exports as its own React Component, with documentation available at the following URL

 ```jsx
 <Masonry fillMode="HORIZONTAL" height={1200} width={300}>